Signal Integration with Marketo Guide

 Custom Registration Statuses (Essential)

-Attendee Types (Optional– for use with filters – see Flow Filters) 1.
-In each event, go to Plan > Event Setup > Attendee Types.
-2. Add one or more Tags for each attendee type you may wish to filter registrations by.
+1. In each event, go to Plan > Event Setup > Attendee Types.
+2. Add one or more Tags for each attendee type on which you may wish to filter registrations. (see Flow Filters.)

-Events (Optional– for use with filters – see Flow Filters) 1.
-In each event you wish to include in a filter, go to Plan > Event Setup > Details.
-2. Add one or more Tags for the event.
+1. In each event you wish to include in a filter (for example, to ensure that only registrations for that event are passed to Marketo): 2.
+Go to Plan > Event Setup > Details.
+3. Add one or more Tags for the event.

-Registration Questions (Optional– for mapping Certain fields to Marketo fields – see Mappings) 1.
-In each event where you use registration questions to capture data from attendees and wish to pass those answers and/or questions to Marketo, go to Plan > Event Setup > Questions.
-2. Select just one Tag for each question.
-Selecting more could result in duplicate data in Marketo.
+1. In each event in which you use registration questions to capture data from attendees and wish to pass those answers and/or questions to Marketo: 2.
+Go to Plan > Event Setup > Questions.
+3. Select just one Tag for each question.
+(Selecting more could result in duplicate data in Marketo.)

-Opening Certain Signal When Signal is activated for your account, the Account Settings > Implementation menu includes an extra option: Signal Real-Time Data Integration.
-Click that link to open Certain Signal in a separate window.
+When Signal is activated for your account, the Account Settings > Implementation menu—available to Administrators—includes an extra option:

 Setting up a Connection